joshtharakan/cash-issuer/README.md

 **Token Redemption**

-1. For `PartyA` to initiate a redemption, use the API `http://localhost:10055/t2i/tokenredeem?node=PartyA&amount=10000`.
+1. For `AGCSSE` node to initiate a redemption, use the API `http://localhost:10055/t2i/tokenredeem?node=AGCSSE&amount=10000`.
-Provide the amount of token to be redeemed and the well known identity of `PartyA`
+Provide the amount of token to be redeemed and the well known identity of `AGCSSE`

 2. It will trigger the flow to destroy the required amount of UNCONSUMED tokens from Node A and then will create `NodeTransactionState` corresponding to the actual physical transfer required.